tmtxt/tmtxt.github.com/_posts/2018-01-06-the-downsides-of-microservices-part-2.md

 thumbnail: /files/2017-12-25-the-downsides-of-microservices-part-1/microservices.png
 ---

-In the first [post]({%post_url 2017-12-25-the-downsides-of-microservices-part-1%}), I discussed about the overhead that you have to pay for when working with Microservices.
+In the first [post]({%post_url 2017-12-25-the-downsides-of-microservices-part-1%}), I discussed the overhead that you have to pay for when working with Microservices.
 This time, I'm going to talk about another problem with Microservices.
 It is the problem of the distributed systems that you have to face with from the very beginning.